Gārgī Vāchaknavī: The Yoga Yajnavalkya

 Gargi and Yajnavalkya also appear in the Yoga Yajnavalkya, a classical text on Yoga written much later than the Brihadaranyaka Upanishad.
 In this text however, Gargi is portrayed as Yajnavalkya's wife rather than as one of his interlocutors.
 Whilst she still questions Yajnavalkya in the Yoga Yajnavalkya, her questions are far less challenging and according to Indian philosophy scholar, Shyam Ranganathan, simply prompts to garner a 'lecture' from Yajnavalkya.
 The content of the Yoga Yajnavalkya and the Brihadaranyaka Upanishad are also distinct.
 Whilst the Brihadaranyaka Upanishad focuses on the nature of Brahman, the Yoga Yajnavalkya focuses on the eight limbs of Yoga.
 For these reasons, Shyam Ranganathan theorises that the Gargi of the Brihadaranyaka Upanishad and the Gargi of the Yoga Yajnavalkya are likely two different people.

 In popular culture

-Actress Richa Soni portrayed the character of Gargi Vachaknavi in an Indian Television Sitcom Siya Ke Ram which aired on Star Plus in the years 2015-16.
-The series is currently available on Disney+ Hotstar.
-Actress Meenakshi Sethi portrayed the role in Swastik production's show Shrimad Ramayan.
+Actress Richa Soni portrayed the character of Gargi Vachaknavi in an Indian television series Siya Ke Ram which aired on Star Plus in 2015-16.
+Actress Meenakshi Sethi portrayed the role in Swastik Productions's television series Shrimad Ramayan.